rayaneghilene/WHO_Exploratory_Data_Analysis/README.md

 The given dataset is a combination of a dataset produced by the **World Health Organization** and the location of countries.
 It pooled the evolution of 23 features for 15 years among numerous countries.
-One of the goals of this TP3 is to detect continents and subcontinent.
+One of the goals of this TP is to detect continents and subcontinent.

 ## Objectives :